-Analysis: Here’s what’s on the line for the Seahawks against the 49ers on Monday Night Football
+Analysis: Here’s what’s on the line for the Seahawks against the 49ers on ‘Monday Night Football’

 Indeed, who knew that the season opener in 2013 at Carolina would prove to be the key to it all?

-But if nothing else, what this game could mean for the division and getting home field in the playoffs is significant — consider that the NY Times calculator gives the 49ers a 94% chance of winning the division.
+But if nothing else, what this game could mean for the division and getting home field in the playoffs is significant.
+Consider that the NY Times calculator gives the 49ers a 94% chance of winning the division.

 “Every game is extraordinarily important,’’ Carroll said.
 “Of course, the obvious is that we’re in the same division, so it’s a big deal in that regard.’’